 Content Automation Template: Templates are files that act as a starting point when creating documents.
 Templates contain pre-formatted elements to help you design your collateral according to your brand's style guidelines.
-Each template is populated with and controlled by a number of Inputs which allow users to edit the document's content.
+Each template is populated with and controlled by a number of Inputs that allow users to edit the document's content.

 Documents: Documents can be created by users from their available suite of templates.
-Documents are the individual pieces of collateral that live inside a project folder e.g. brochures, web ads, signage, business cards, social media tiles etc. These documents can be edited based on the inputs available in that template.
-Documents may or may not require approval in order to be exported, downloaded, shared or printed.
+Documents are the individual pieces of collateral that live inside a project folder e.g. brochures, web ads, signage, business cards, social media tiles, etc. These documents can be edited based on the inputs available in that template.
+Documents may or may not require approval in order to be exported, downloaded, shared, or printed.

 External Contributor: Either a Content Automation user or someone without a login who is given temporary access to a project in order to collaborate on documents with you under a limited scope of use.

-Featured Slide: The notification banner that appears at the top of the ‘Projects’ screen to communicate organization announcements to Content Automation users.
+Featured Slide: The notification banner that appears at the top of the Projects screen to communicate organization announcements to Content Automation users.

 Format: Formats are a set of dimensions and a file format that your template will be exported in.
-The job of a format is to constrain a template to the set defined dimensions and to export as the correct file extension.
+The job of a format is to constrain a template to the set defined dimensions and to export it as the correct file extension.